knaidoo29/SHIFT/docs/source/index.rst

 .. note ::

-  SHIFT was originally designed to be a Spherical/Polar Fourier Transform library.
-This is the origin of the original acronym for SHIFT (SpHerIcal Fourier Transforms).
+  SHIFT was originally designed to be a Spherical/Polar Fourier Transform library -- this is the origin of the original acronym SpHerIcal Fourier Transforms.
 However, the package has developed into being predominanty a helper and MPI interface for FFTs in 2D/3D cartesian grids.
-The development of the Polar and Spherical Bessel transforms is still ongoing but it no longer the focus.
+The development of the Polar and Spherical Bessel transforms is still ongoing but is no longer the focus.

 Contents
 ========